 As you can see from this pretty long review, Luno has its pros and cons.
-Its main pro is that it is all in one – it’s an easy to use platform that provides users a Bitcoin wallet and makes it easy for users to buy, sell, send, receive and Trade Bitcoin.
+Its main pro is that it is all in one – it’s an easy to use platform that provides users with a Bitcoin wallet and makes it easy for users to buy, sell, send, receive and Trade Bitcoin.
 The main con is that you don’t have complete control of your Bitcoin and their customer care is not so great.

 My personal opinion is this – use Luno to buy your Bitcoins, the service is awesome, fast, easy and about the cheapest.
 However, once you buy your Bitcoins, get them to a more secure wallet hardware wallet that you have complete control on.